dombrock-archive/ezMount.sh/README.md

 Copy this file to your home folder.

-Change its permisions to make it executable with sudo chmod 700 easyMount.sh
+Change its permisions to make it executable with sudo chmod 700 ezMount.sh

-Execute the script with . ./easyMount.sh
+Execute the script with . ./ezMount.sh